Austroaeschna inermis

 It inhabits fast-flowing mountain streams in southern New South Wales and eastern Victoria, Australia.

 Austroaeschna inermis is a brown or black dragonfly with pale blue markings.
 It appears similar to the more widespread unicorn darner, Austroaeschna unicornis, which is found in eastern Australia, from Brisbane to Tasmania and around Adelaide in South Australia.

+Etymology

+The genus name Austroaeschna combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Aeshna, a genus of dragonflies.

+The species name inermis is Latin for "unarmed", "without spines", referring to the absence of a spine on abdominal segment 10, in contrast to the otherwise similar Austroaeschna parvistigma.